algolia/angular-instantsearch/doc/README.md

 import { NgAisModule } from 'angular-instantsearch';
 ```

-We then need to inject the Algolia InstantSearch module into the imports of our app.
+We then need to inject the Angular InstantSearch module into the imports of our app.

 This can be done either at the root level ( `src/app/app.module.ts`) or in any search module you might have.
 When done at the root level of your app, the syntax is a bit different.